Health Equity Fund Investments

 Community-led work that can challenge the longstanding impacts of racism

-The Health Equity Fund accepts both nominations and direct applications to identify potential investments in projects, organizations, and leaders who are building better health outcomes in Richmond.
+The Health Equity Fund accepts direct applications to identify potential investments in projects, organizations, and leaders who are building better health outcomes in Richmond.
 We know communities see the services and gaps in services that effect them.
-Since kicking off in 2022, hundreds of nominations have helped to elevate the organizations doing impactful work across the HEF’s focal areas of health disparity.

 Daily Planet Health Services